Your browser is not optimized for viewing this website.

 The Membership fee ($25) and Course fees ($10) are nonrefundable.
 If a course is cancelled by LLI, only payments made by credit card will be reimbursed.
 Outing and trip fees (priced individually) are refundable if cancellation occurs by the stated registration deadline.

-3) Holiday Luncheon Refund Policy
+3) Spring Luncheon Refund Policy

 Because we have a contractual agreement with our vendor regarding minimum attendance, any individual cancellation request is non-refundable.